-- Describe open and closed bus tie as per IMO 645 - Describe traditional concepts for bus tie operation - Describe how open bus tie can ensure a fault on one switchboard will not affect other switchboard - Describe with an example how the main bus-tie breaker and all other breaker is set setup as per FMEA - Describe benefit of closed bus tie systems - Describe that after WCF on a closed bus tie system the bus tie is to remain open if trip during WCF until fault is found.
+- 11.9.1.
+IMO, Class and FMEA requirements - (i) Describe open and closed bus tie as per IMO 645 - (ii) Describe traditional concepts for bus tie operation - (iii) Describe how open bus tie can ensure a fault on one switchboard will not affect other switchboard - (iv) Describe with an example how the main bus-tie breaker and all other breaker is set setup as per FMEA - (v) Describe benefit of closed bus tie systems - (vi) Describe that after WCF on a closed bus tie system the bus tie is to remain open if trip during WCF until fault is found.